-Council-owned smart waste · LoRaWAN sensor network
+Council-owned smart waste · Measured, not asserted

 Every bin, online.
+Every saving, measured.

 38%